microflo/microflo/doc/braindump.md

 or not easily applicable to the problem domain.
 Conversely, if and when a graph of thin components does not perform well enough, combining into a supercomponent may be a viable strategy.

+Sub-systems representing what is logically one function should be encapsulated into a component, defined by a subgraph.

+The size of a node should be proportional to its importance in the graph.

+When using hetrogenous systems, consistent of both microcontroller and host, important to make sure that the tasks selected for each device (class) is that which the device/runtime is most suited for.
+Example: RealTime->uC, CPU-intense->host.

 User Interface
 ==============